Japanese raccoon dog: Behavior

 The Japanese raccoon dog is mainly nocturnal.
 It vocalizes by growling or with groans that have pitches resembling those of the domesticated cat.
 Like the cat, its back arches to intimidate other animals.
 It assumes a defensive posture similar to that of other canids, showing submission by lowering its body and showing its belly.

 Usually, social groups are limited to a breeding pair, but the individual Japanese raccoon dog may stay in a group of non-paired individuals until finding a mate.

 The species is predominantly monogamous.
 The breeding period for the species is synchronized between females and males and lasts between February and April.
 A litter (typically with 4–6 pups) is born after a gestation period of 9 weeks.
 The parents look after their pups at a den for around one month, and then for another month after the pups leave the den.

 Japanese raccoon dogs live for 7–8 years in the wild and have reached the age of 13 in captivity.

-It has been observed climbing trees to forage for fruits and berries, using their curved claws to climb.
+They have been observed climbing trees to forage for fruits and berries, using their curved claws to climb.